Vector.dev Pipeline Configuration

 vector top

-# Debug specific transform output
+# Debug a specific transform's output

-vector tap parse_logs --format json
+vector tap parse_logs --outputs-of parse_logs

 Expected Output (vector top):